HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 - In your /mnt/user/appdata, create a folder called 'GUS-telegraf'
 - Download the 'telegraf.conf' file found in the /appdata/GUS-telegraf folder of this repository
 - Most of the config should be done.
+Set your INFLUXDB ip:port to your influxdb containers ip:port
-You may need to change is the influx username/password, if you set them, but the Docker-Compose doesn't specify any.
+- You may need to change is the influx username/password, if you set them, but the Docker-Compose doesn't specify any.
 - In the 'telegraf.conf, uncomment either the [[inputs.hddtemp]\] or the [[inputs.ipmi_sensor]\] line, depending on your method of gathering data.
 More often than not, this is not required, but if you run the HDDTemp container, you can connect it here.
   - If you use server hardware, it will likely be the ipmi line, and you'll need the plugin
   - If you use consumner hardware, hddtemp will likely suffice